UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 What’s the maximum income to qualify for free health care in Florida?

 The maximum income for free health care in Florida is $18,075 for a household size of one.
 Medicaid eligibility numbers changed in January 2022.
-Applicants must make no more than $2,523 a month, with $130 for personal expenses.
+Applicants must make no more than $2,523 monthly, with $130 for personal expenses.

 Who isn’t eligible for Medicaid in Florida?